 The Fenders You’ve Never Heard Of

-Tele, Strat, P-Bass, J-Bass, Jag . . . instruments so ubiquitous that you might forget these are not their actual names.
+Tele, Strat, P-Bass, J-Bass, Jag . . . instruments so ubiquitous that we forget these are not their actual names.
 Each has its own distinctive sounds, its own look, its own luminous history and its parade of inspired players who have used it to create some of the most popular music ever, sometimes even completely transforming pop culture in the process.
-Fender guitars and basses have become so iconic that it is difficult to imagine how the last sixty or seventy years might have sounded without them.
+Fender guitars and basses have become so iconic that it is difficult to imagine how the last 60 or 70 years might have sounded without them.

-But, of course, while not every Fender instrument has inspired this same level of success, many relatively obscure Fender guitars do have their fans.
-Maybe an adventurous musician looking for a quality instrument that is different enough to create a unique sound, or maybe a beginning guitarist on a budget, or a collector in search of a lost gem whose quality outshines its fame.
+But, while not every Fender instrument has inspired this same level of success, many relatively obscure Fender guitars do have their fans.
+These fans may be adventurous musicians looking for a quality instrument that is different enough to create a unique sound, or they may be beginning guitarists on a budget, or a collector in search of a lost gem whose quality outshines its fame.
 Or maybe, a thrift store romantic who embodies all three of these and simply has a good eye, and a good ear, for the forgotten masterpieces.

 Then there are those truly obscure instruments unknown to all but a dedicated few.
-Quirky experiments, expedient hybrids, odd designs that would never be manufactured in large enough numbers, or never marketed properly to get the attention they deserved.
+Often, these were quirky experiments, expedient hybrids, odd designs that would never be manufactured in large enough numbers, or pieces never marketed properly to get the attention they deserved.
 For one reason or another, these were guitars that never had a chance to become iconic.
 Let’s take a look at a few.

-Of course, there are many other Fender guitars that have never achieved icon status, but were in production long enough to be reasonably available, and to earn their own deeply loyal following.
+Of course, there are many other Fender guitars that have never achieved iconic status but were in production long enough to be reasonably available, and earn their own deeply loyal following.
 The original Fender Starcaster was a semi-hollowbody in production from 1975 to 1982.
-It features an offset ES335-style body and a pair of humbuckers.
+It features an offset ES-335-style body and a pair of humbuckers.
 It has become somewhat better known as a favorite of Radiohead guitarist Jonny Greenwood.

 Keep your eyes and ears open and you might find one of these undiscovered treasures.
 Recognize them for the hidden gems they are and pay whatever underestimated price the owner is likely to ask.
 Chances are, you’ll have bought a guitar that will continue to surprise you with its quality, its quirky charms and its singular sound and feel.